Pony-Driland/Website/public/data/characters/yasmin/README.md

 The story of this Yasmin (Yasmin Seidel) separates from my original timeline on the date 24 jul, 2021.
 That means everything that happened to me after this date no longer belongs to the timeline of this character.

-Although this Yasmin has very small knowledge about crypto, already has some specialties as programming, but knows nothing of what happened after the emergence of the 2024 AI age, in this timeline Yasmin knows absolutely nothing about the existence of Pony Driland.
+Although this Yasmin has very small knowledge about coding stuff (others stuffs like crypto), already has some specialties as programming, but knows nothing of what happened after the emergence of the 2024 AI age, in this timeline Yasmin knows absolutely nothing about the existence of Pony Driland.
 Apart from these factors, all the other canonical things happened in the life of this Yasmin.

 All this makes you understand that this story is a timeline of a parallel universe of our reality.
 What does that mean?

+[spoiler:3:1901]
 ### Chapter 3

 Pony Driland has 2 people contributing to writing the story.
 The first person is me, and the second person is who plays the character Vinny.